fortify-presales/fortify-docker-demo/README.md

 Once the details of the environment are complete at the end you will need to login to Fortify SSC and enter the details of ScanCentral SAST/DAST as per the instructions.

-If you want to populate the Fortify environment with sample data, you can the following command:
+If you want to populate the Fortify environment with some additional sample data, you can the following command:

 ```aidl
 .\populate.sh